iamyoukou/fftWater/README.md

 -   and so on.

-# A specially designed IFFT

-Using standard FFT codes (e.g. [Cooley–Tukey FFT](https://rosettacode.org/wiki/Fast_Fourier_transform#C.2B.2B)) results in incorrect geometry changes.
-Generally, standard FFT assumes that the sampling position is non-negative.
-However, the wave vectors used in [1] have negative components.
-This constraint guarantees the variety of wave directions.
-For example, if a wave vector only has non-negative components, its direction will always reside in `[+x, +z]` and `[-x, -z]` orthants, and hence, waves with directions within `[-x, +z]` and `[+x, -z]` orthants are lost.

-Furthermore, a standard FFT assumes that the range of summation is also non-negative.
-Based on this constraint, it designs the complex exponent set and iterations.
-However, the range used in [1] is `[-N/2, N/2)`, with `N` representing the number of sampling points.
-It means that a different set of complex exponents should be used.
-Therefore, a special IFFT must be designed for [1].

 # Result

 I have modified [Keith Lantz's code](https://github.com/klantz81/ocean-simulation/tree/master/src) and it can be run on `OSX` now.